MPesin/internship-backend-service/README.md

-The internship-backend-service provides a backend server for maintaining information about internship opportunities, and information about internees looking for new opportunities.
+The project provides an API for maintaining information about internship opportunities, and information about internees looking for new opportunities.

 The server is developed in NodeJS; the database is MongoDB managed by the Mongoose ODM.

-# About the Server
+# About the API

-The server provides encrypted data storage of all information.
-All communication with the server use SSL protocol with XSS protection.
+The API provides encrypted data storage of all information.
+All communication with the API use SSL protocol with XSS protection.
-Interactions with the server require authentication that's given based of the user's role (admin, internee, recruiter, HR etc.).
+Interactions with the API require authentication that's given based of the user's role (admin, internee, recruiter, HR etc.).
-The server also uses geocoding which allows the use of location based search.
+The API also uses geocoding which allows the use of location based search.

 I hope you'll enjoy using this app as much as I enjoyed making it (:

-# Using The Server
+# Using The API

 ## Usage